 | Microlearning modules | Medium | Medium | ~35% |

-In the DACH context, there is another factor: works councils usually must approve new technologies and significant workflow changes.
-If HR is not leading a structured, people-first approach, AI initiatives can easily stall on both adoption and compliance.
+In the DACH context, there is another factor: works councils often have co-determination rights when tools change workflows or create monitoring concerns.
+If HR is not leading a structured, people-first AI enablement program, adoption can stall fast.

 So once you accept that generic sessions are not enough, the next question is obvious: what should people actually learn?